 Depending on the course selection, 50% of this program can be completed online.
-Go to www.hcc. edu/catalog for further information.

-NURSING - M066

-A.S.
-In Nursing
+Nursing - M066 A.S. in Nursing

-Coordinator, Nursing Success Program, (413) 552-2030
+Contact: Coordinator, Nursing Success Program, (413) 552-2030

 Nursing is the art and science of caring.
 Nursing is an interpersonal process based on values, beliefs and standards of the profession.
 Nursing is a profession which utilizes nursing knowledge and principles from the humanities and the biological, behavioral and social sciences to assist individuals, groups and communities in promoting, maintaining and restoring health.